-The distinction between authentication and authorization is many times missed or confused.
-Some of the confusion has to do with the fact that the short form for authentication and authorization is the same – “auth” – so a delegated authorization scheme like OAUTH can be easily confused with something that has to do with authentication.
-But authentication and authorization are really two simple and complementary concepts that work in tandem to protect access to resources.
+People often confuse the terms AuthZ (authorization) and AuthN (authentication).
+Some of the that stems from the fact that the short forms of authentication and authorization are the same – “auth” – so even a delegated authorization scheme like OAUTH can be easily confused with something that has to do with authentication.
+But authentication and authorization are really two simple and complementary concepts that work in tandem to protect identity and access management to resources.

-Authentication is the process of proving that users are who they claim to be.
-In other words, proving that the user behind the keyboard is the actual owner of the user account associated with the username.
+Authentication or AuthN is the process of proving that users are who they claim to be.
+In other words, proving that the user behind the keyboard is the actual owner of the account associated with the username.

 Based on the two definitions above, there is a natural order in which authentication and authorization are performed.
-Users are first authenticated to establish they in fact own the username account.
-Once their identity is known, their access permissions to resources – their authorizations – are looked up in the authorization system and enforced.
+Users are first authenticated to establish that they do in fact own the username account.
+Once their identity is known, their access management permissions to resources – their authorizations – get looked up in the authorization system and enforced.

 The concepts of authentication and authorization can be applied to human users and also to unattended software and systems interacting with one another without human intervention (e.g. one application asking for services from another software via an API interface).

 - Passwords were the default way for authenticating users for ages.
-The user enters a username, which tells the system who the user is claiming to be, and the password is a shared secret that only the “real” user and the authenticating software should know.
-If the user is able to prove their identity by recalling the right password then the authentication service will assume that the user is who the username says he is.
+The user enters a username or user id, which tells the system who the user is claiming to be, and a password, a shared secret only the “real” user and the authenticating software should know.
+If the user is able to prove their identity by recalling the right password then the user authentication service will assume that the user is who the username says they are.

-- Passwordless authentication is likely the future form of authentication, as it is more secure than passwords and provides a better experience for users.
-As its name suggests, passwordless authentication removes passwords as a means of proving identity and replaces them with one or more (typically two) alternative forms of authentication.
+- Passwordless authentication is likely the future approach to MFA since it proves more secure than passwords and provides a better user experience (UX) for the workforce.
+As its name suggests, the passwordless authentication process removes passwords as a means of proving identity and replaces them with one or more (typically two) alternative forms of authentication.
 Most commonly used is a registered mobile device in combination with a fingerprint taken from the device’s sensor.
 Other forms of passwordless authentication can be a registered mobile device in combination with a faceprint or voiceprint, a dedicated USB authentication token device, etc.

 Under a role-based permissions scheme, each user account is assigned a role definition, and permissions are automatically associated with the role.
-For example, a user with an admin role has extensive permissions to read and write to all resources, whereas a user with a contractor role may have read-only permissions to a small subset of applications and databases.
+For example, a user with an admin role has extensive permissions to read and write to all resources, whereas a user with a contractor role may only have granted access and read-only permissions to a small subset of applications and databases.

 More granular permissions schemes have become more mainstream in recent years.
-Zero-trust, with its “never trust, always verify” approach, grants permissions in a very particular way.
-For example, a user may have access to the salaries folder owned by the HR department, but only to the salaries of his direct subordinates, and only when accessing from the company issued computer during work hours.
+Zero Trust, with its “never trust, always verify” approach, grants permissions in a very particular way.
+For example, a user may have access to the salaries folder owned by the HR department, but only to the salaries of his direct subordinates, and only when logging in from a company–issued computer during work hours.

-The adoption of passwordless authentication is driven by the realization that password vulnerabilities are at the heart of a great majority of security breaches.
-Passwords at the hands of users are easily compromised using various flavors of phishing attacks, or simply guessed by sophisticated attackers.
+The adoption of passwordless authentication systems is driven by the realization that password vulnerabilities are at the heart of a great majority of network security breaches.
+Passwords at the hands of users are easily compromised via various flavors of phishing attacks, or simply guessed by sophisticated attackers.
 Passwordless authentication offers a superior alternative to passwords.
-It offers better security, a better user experience, and is cheaper to own and operate.
+It offers better security, a better UX, and is cheaper to own and operate.

-Zero Trust acknowledges that authenticating users at the front gate – at the network perimeter – and authorizing them to roam free and access anything and everything after they’ve entered the perimeter no longer works.
-Instead, Zero Trust requires users to authenticate more frequently and authorizes them to access resources only on an as-needed basis.
+Zero Trust acknowledges that authenticating users at the front gate – the network perimeter – and authorizing them to roam free and access anything and everything once they’ve crossed the perimeter no longer works.
+Instead, Zero Trust requires users to authenticate more frequently and authorizes them to grant access to resources on an as-needed basis.
 It is a much more granular authentication and authorization scheme that seeks to positively vet the identity of every user asking for access to a resource, and verify that that user has the minimum permissions required to perform his job.